mkriele/ValueOrientedRiskManagementInsurance.jl/README.md

 ## Files in the Folder "test"

 The folder "test" contains the files files *x_Input.jl*, *x.jl*, and *x_Test.jl* for each of the four parts *x* ∈ {*SSTLife*, *S2Life*, *S2NonLife*, *ECModel*}.
 The files *x_Input.jl* and *x.jl* replicate the calculation in the book and the files *x_Test.jl* are used for automatic testing.
 In addition, the file *Life_Input.jl* contains the input data for the example insurer, which is used  in the S2 life calculation.  *runtests.jl* controls the automated tests.

+## Acknowledgements

+@reumle updated the code to Julia 1.6.1 and DataFrames 1.0.0!

 ## Footnotes